Fruktus/NNK/nnk-TODO.md

 configuration - either through loader (as parameter) or through broker (as request)

-figure out how to pass loader config and broker between themselves as to not create circular dependencies --> solved, broker is independent from other core, other core requires loader at creation
+figure out how to pass loader config and broker between themselves as to not create circular dependencies --> solved, broker is independent from other core, other core requires broker at creation

 use abstract classes to build modules

+requirements per module?